mlabs-haskell/seath/milestone-2-demo.md

 For preprod testnet [cardano transaction library runtime](https://github.com/Plutonomicon/cardano-transaction-lib/blob/v5.0.0/doc/runtime.md) is required.
 It includes Cardano node, Ogmios and Kupo.

 Demo setup has Nix run command to launch everything.
-Only requirement is `Docker` installed and running.
+Only requirement is `Docker` set up and running, and user with appropriate permission.
+See related Docker docs on [isntallation](https://docs.docker.com/engine/install/) and [setting up the user](https://docs.docker.com/engine/install/linux-postinstall/).

 To start required services from the root of the repo execute